VRTS — Virtus Investment Partners, Inc.

 2. Strategic Updates and Business Highlights

-- Sales Growth: Positive net flows in high-conviction growth equity, multi-sector fixed income, listed real assets, and event-driven strategies.
+- Sales Growth: Positive net flows in several strategies, including high-conviction growth equity and multi-sector fixed income, as well as strong performance in ETFs and global funds.

 - Product Development: Continued launch of actively managed ETFs, including emerging markets and real estate income ETFs.